jackaudio/pyjacklib/README.md

 **pyjacklib** is licensed under the GNU Public License Version v2, or any later version.

-Please see the file [COPYING] for more information.
+Please see the file [COPYING.md] for more information.

 ## Authors